BenThink/e.commerce.website/README.md

 *New updates to come:*

-- creating a data base for .json data
+- creating a data base for .json

 - creating the page 'Contact Us'